Kreindler & Kreindler: Asiana Flight 214

 The firm is representing multiple victims of the July 6, 2013 crash of Asiana Airlines Flight 214 at San Francisco International Airport (SFO).
 Aviation attorneys at the firm are handling the cases of all three Chinese teenagers who died, as well as 12 injury cases involving U.S., Chinese and Korean residents.
-Tragically, 16-year-old injured passenger Ye Mengyuan was run over and killed by one of the San Francisco Fire Department trucks during the emergency response.
+16-year-old injured passenger Ye Mengyuan was run over and killed by one of the San Francisco Fire Department trucks during the emergency response.
 Video shot by the San Francisco Fire Department at the scene later revealed that the Chinese student was in plain view and located by several firefighters before being accidentally covered in firefighting foam and later run over twice, by two different emergency vehicles.
 On January 10, 2014, it was announced that Kreindler & Kreindler would be filing a lawsuit on behalf of Ye Mengyuan's family against the city of San Francisco.
 Because litigation arising from international aviation accidents is governed by the Montreal Convention, lawyers at the firm will be determining the most appropriate venue for the filing of lawsuits for other passengers on the flight.